Information for school leavers

 Most students opt for a Bachelor of Science (BSc) degree and there are more than 50 universities across the UK and Ireland where you can study microbiology as your main option.

-If you want to keep your options open, you could choose a general biology or life sciences course, studying a wider range of subjects in the first couple of years before selecting your final degree pathway.
 Although most BSc degrees last three years, some are four years long and include a period of work-place training.
 This provides excellent practical experience – very useful when applying for jobs after graduation.

 If you're interested in working as a biomedical scientist in a hospital microbiology laboratory you should choose a BSc in biomedical science that is accredited by the Institute of Biomedical Science (IBMS).